DSABenchmark/DSAB/README.md

 After configuring the first two modules, click "ready to go" to start running experiments at the back ends.
 This may take some time, depending on your configuration.

-The experimental results will send back to the front end, and the user can visualize the results by using last two modules.
-Both two modules are used for drawing high quality graphs, but they have different logic.
-When the configuration is simple and only one or two hyperparaments change (i.e. different datasets and different hash_num), the user can use the first module.
-Y axis indicates the metric you want to show.
-"X axis" and "multilines" are two varied hyperparameters.
-Click the "Draw" button and then the "get the graph" link, and you will see the graph in another link.
-The second graph module requires specific configuration for each point.
+The experimental results will send back to the front end, and the user can visualize the results by using *Graph* module.
+This module requires specific configuration for each point.
 Y axis in the second module is the same as the first module.
 X label is the name of x axis in the graph.
 For each point, you need to specify which line it belongs to, the position of the point in the x axis, and the index of the experiment that you want to draw value from.
 All the experiemnts are shown below the search box, and you can search particular experiment by typing keywords.